yumimobi/YumiMobileSDKDemo-Android/docs/YumiMobileSDK for Android(en).md

 ### 2. Google Play Server 17.0.0 or higher version configuration
-YumiMediationSDK will use the play-services-ads:17.1.3 to obtain the advertising_Id.
+YumiMobileSDK will use the play-services-ads:17.1.3 to obtain the advertising_Id.
 You need to add the following configuration to avoid the program crash.
 The following content is quoted from [Google Developers](https://developers.google.com/ad-manager/mobile-ads-sdk/android/quick-start#update_your_androidmanifestxml)：

 Declare that your app is an Ad Manager app by adding the following <meta-data> tag in your AndroidManifest.xml.